 Finance Managers are responsible for overseeing the cash flows, in and out of the company and the accounts section.
 Finance Managers have the ability to speculate projected profits that the company can make over a period of time.
-Finance Managers are also responsible for simplifying complex financial reports for better understanding, which means that having exceptional communication skills is of key importance for the role.
+They are also responsible for simplifying complex financial reports for better understanding, which means that having exceptional communication skills is of key importance for the role.

 A Risk Manager is responsible for managing the risks involved in running a business.
 Risk Managers help their companies manage losses and help them deal with losses to help the company reach its goals.
 In addition, risk managers work closely with Financial Managers to assess, identify and avoid possible risks that may jeopardize the company’s functioning.

+Another option among the best career options in UK is that of a Delivery Manager.
 As the name suggests, a Delivery Manager is responsible for ensuring that the company's products are delivered to the clients safely and on time.
 The duties of a delivery manager involve overseeing the entire process of delivery and removing any obstacles that may hinder the smooth delivery of the company’s products to the clients.

 Commercial Managers are responsible for leading the company into potential expansion and growth areas by seeking out trade opportunities related to mergers, acquisitions, and partnerships.
 In addition, commercial Managers are responsible for providing useful advice to ensure that the company doesn’t make any decisions that may affect them adversely.